kanisterio/kanister/docs/functions.rst

    :align: left
    :widths: 5,5,5,15

-   `namespace`, No, `string`, namespace in which to execute (if not specified, the pod will be created in controller's namespace)
+   `namespace`, No, `string`, namespace in which to execute (the pod will be created in controller's namespace if not specified)
    `image`, Yes, `string`, image to be used for executing the task `command`, Yes, `[]string`,  command list to execute `podOverride`, No, `map[string]interface{}`, specs to override default pod specs with